-Learn how to paint colorful Fall leaves and add them to all kinds of Autumn inspired crafts and DIYs.
+Learn how to paint Fall leaves and add them to all kinds of Autumn DIY decor, crafts, and DIYs.

 No time now?
 PIN for later!

 For a complete list of my most used painting supplies CLICK HERE.
 I have a check list you can download and print.

 I painted my leaves on painted wood for a sign like these Scrabble tiles..

 To see that post click here FUN DIY SCRABBLE TILE ART

 Get Started painting leaves

 So let’s learn How to Paint Fall leaves!

 1. Start with the design.
 I actually copied a leaf from a Maple tree to make mine.
 A free printable pattern is available in the resources page.
 A form below is available to fill out if you don’t already have the password.

 2. Place it on top the surface to paint.
 With graphite paper trace along the outline.
 This is a guideline but I don’t follow it exactly.